Aug 27 2024

 Here, we’ll dig into everything advertisers need to know about convergent TV in 2024: from the lay of the land today, to emerging trends, to new innovations—and how viewers feel about them.

-The last few years have seen significant shifts in the convergent TV landscape, including the 2023 writers’ and actors’ strikes, more streaming platforms releasing their own ad-supported tiers along with new original content, an increase in streaming-exclusive live event broadcasts (including MLB and NFL games), and more.
+The last few years have seen significant shifts in the convergent TV landscape, including the 2023 writers’ and actors’ strikes, more streaming platforms releasing their own ad-supported tiers along with new original content, Netflix announcing plans to introduce its own adtech platform, an increase in streaming-exclusive live event broadcasts (including MLB and NFL games), and more.

 Alongside these shifts in the TV landscape itself, audience viewership and ad spend trends have evolved as well.